dhriti-kourla/Fashion-Recommendation-System-Using-Deep-Learning-and-Computer-Vision/README.md

 This system combines object detection, deep learning-based feature extraction, and efficient similarity search to deliver accurate fashion recommendations.
-The model analyzes uploaded fashion images, detects clothing items, extracts visual features, and retrieves the most similar items from a curated dataset.[Try the Demo](http://localhost:8501)An intelligent fashion recommendation system that leverages state-of-the-art deep learning techniques and computer vision to analyze clothing images and provide personalized style suggestions based on visual similarity.
+The model analyzes uploaded fashion images, detects clothing items, extracts visual features, and retrieves the most similar items from a curated dataset.